HimashaHerath/webextract/DEVELOPMENT.md

 - [ ] All tests pass (`python -m pytest`)
 - [ ] Code quality checks pass (`flake8`, `black`, `isort`)
+- [ ] Pre-commit hooks are installed and working
 - [ ] Documentation is updated
 - [ ] CHANGELOG.md is updated
 - [ ] Version number is bumped in `webextract/__init__.py`